David Wicks: 2012–2014

-Several months later, David unexpectedly arrives at Carol's house, interrupting her evening with her boyfriend, Masood Ahmed (Nitin Ganatra), saying he has a present for Bianca.
-His girlfriend Naomi (Lisa Maxwell) arrives with a suitcase of cash that they stole from her husband Don (Simon Thorp).
+Several months later in 2013, David unexpectedly arrives at Carol's house - thus interrupting her date with fellow neighbour Masood Ahmed (Nitin Ganatra) by saying he has a present for Bianca.
+It is then David's girlfriend, Naomi (Lisa Maxwell), arrives with a suitcase of cash that they stole from her husband Don (Simon Thorp).
 Naomi realises that David wants to give some of the cash to Bianca, and when he says they are just using each other, she calls Don, who arrives and beats David up.
 Carol takes him in, which bothers Masood.
 When he recovers, he agrees to leave but manipulates Carol into letting him stay until Bianca returns.
 He attempts to meddle in Masood and Carol's relationship because he wants Carol back.
 When Bianca returns, she is overjoyed to see David, but asks him to leave for Carol's sake.
 However, she changes her mind when she decides she wants her father around.
 David realises that Max is in prison because he was set up by Carl White (Daniel Coonan) and that Ian is probably lying about being a witness.
-When David cannot convince Ian to retract his statement, he tells Phil Mitchell (Steve McFadden) what he knows, who kidnaps Ian so that Max is set free and Carol has her brother back.
+When David cannot convince Ian to retract his statement, he tells Phil about it; Phil later kidnaps Ian so that Max is set free and Carol has her brother back.
 In gratitude, Max offers David a job at the car lot.
 David and Carol drift apart and she asks him to leave the family home.
 After Alice's brother Joey Branning (David Witts) tips him off, David becomes suspicious that his former stepsister Janine Butcher (Charlie Brooks) killed Michael and has framed Alice Branning (Jasmyn Banks).
 He manipulates Janine into letting him move in and then into confessing the murder.
 He records the confession on his phone and blackmails Janine into giving him £250,000 or he will reveal the truth.